Orlando-pt/ads/README.md

-# ads
+# HighestTree
-ADS project using patterns
+HighestTree ADS project made with special emphasis on software design patterns.

 ## Creating a jar executable
 Some dependencies were added, so those dependencies need to be added to the jar.